 The OSPAF is a full-time twelve-month training program that requires an average of 70 hours per week of operative, clinical and emergency room based work.
 The program offers a certificate of completion with up to fifty CME credits authorized through the American Academy of PAs (AAPA).
 In addition, a benefit package including a stipend, health insurance, textbooks, meal allowance, and vacation is provided.
 Read more.

 We offer 2 classes per year.
 The fall class starts in October and the Spring class starts in April of each year.
 Each class is preceded with three to four weeks of supervised orientation.
-Applications are accepted and interviews year round.
+Applications and interviews conducted year round.
 Read more.

 The Orthopaedic faculty consists of fifteen, board certified Orthopaedic Surgeons with sub-specialties in the following areas: hand and upper extremity, pediatrics, spine, lower extremity, total joint replacement, sports medicine, orthopaedic trauma, foot and ankle.
 View Faculty.